The Public Paperfolding History Project

 Designs from Playing Cards

-This page attempts to record what is known about designs folded from playing cards.
+This page is being used to collect information about the history of designs folded from playing cards.
 Many of these designs use cuts and so can be considered to be cardboard modelling / cartonnage.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 How to Climb Through a Playing Card - 1716 onwards